 - You should prepare a list of courses to discuss with your advisor.
 You could even cut and past them into an email to send before your appointment.

-- Plan also to discuss questions or concerns you might have about your academic work more generally (including possibile minors, cognates, or double majors, GLD, study abroad) and career plans looking beyond graduation (including internships, graduate school, etc.).
+- Plan also to discuss questions or concerns you might have about your academic work more generally (including possible minors, cognates, or double majors, GLD, study abroad) and career plans looking beyond graduation (including internships, graduate school, etc.).

 - Courses fill up quickly so it is crucial to get advised and register as early as your scheduled time allows; delays can result in not getting your first choices in classes and times.